OWASP/Top-5-Machine-Learning-Risks/Top 5 Machine Learning Risks.md

 - When you need to deal with huge number options and factors (Media sites rely on machine learning to shift through millions of options to give you song or movie recommendations.)

 ### Building a machine learning
-Building a ML system can involve different steps as shown in the figure below.
+Building a ML system can involve different steps as shown in the figure below [2].

 ![Types of ML Algorithms](./resources/img/ml_anatomy.png "Types of ML Algorithms")